 - Environmental — The Common Assessment Standard will include a set of environmental questions that will ask about whether your company has taken the necessary steps to reduce the environmental impact of projects and meet environmental management standards.

-- Equality — The Assessment will ask you to confirm that your company promotes equality and diversity in the workplace and that all people are treated fairly.
+- Equality, Diversity and Inclusion (EDI) — The Assessment will ask you to confirm that your company promotes equality and diversity in the workplace and that all people are treated fairly.

 - Corporate Social Responsibility (CSR) — The Common Assessment Standard considers how your company impacts society, so you will need to answer a few questions about your CSR policy.

-- Information Security and GDPR — You will need to demonstrate that your company is protecting personal data in line with the GDPR.
+- Information Security — You will need to demonstrate that your company is protecting personal data in line with the GDPR.

-- Building Information Modelling — Questions about Building Information Modelling explore how your company develops, manages and controls design information, if applicable.
+- Information Management — Questions about Information Management explore how your company develops, manages and controls design information, if applicable.

 - Anti-Bribery and Corruption — The Common Assessment Standard will check that you have implemented procedures to prevent persons within or associated with your organisation from receiving bribes or bribing others.